-The action being goal-driven always results in some value to the actor.
+A service cannot be defined without specifying the interaction, the result of which creates value to the actors [8] involved.
+Service is first of all a dynamic act of doing something to somebody.
+It means that there are more elements necessary to construct a concept of service than just the process of 'doing'.
+As there are always some actors involved in such process, it signifies that it is a communication act or an interaction between human, organizational or technical components.
+One is asking for something and another actor provides it.
+The purposeful action always takes place in a service.
+It prescribes responsibilities for the actors involved [10].
+Every business process action is goal-driven and it should always result in some value to an actor.
 To get the result, which provides value on demand, four key elements are necessary: service requester, service request, service performer and service response.
-Interrelations among these elements construct an interaction loop which is necessary to represent service structure.
+Interrelations among these elements construct an interaction loop, which is necessary to represent service structure.
 Without one of these four elements, the concept of service loses its meaning.
 Service performers receive service requests and transform them into responses that are sent to the service requesters.
 Service can be characterized by an interaction loop that can be defined by a number of flows in two opposite directions.
 This idea is represented graphically by an elementary service interaction loop, which is delineated in Figure 1.